 A U.S. medical device manufacturer wanted to expand production capacity without exceeding discharge limits that could result in crippling financial penalties.
 It also wanted to drastically reduce raw water requirements and waste disposal costs.
 The plant was producing a 375-gal-per-minute (gpm) waste stream containing organic and inorganic manufacturing byproducts.

 The town of Grand Junction, Iowa, uses a groundwater source to provide water to 850 people.
 The water quality from a 365-ft-deep well is generally good, with iron concentrations of about 0.3 mg/L and hardness of about 273 mg/L. In the early 1930s, the town installed a vertical pressure filtration system with a softener to treat the water.
 The filter media, however, eventually became completely clogged and stopped operating properly.
 Water quality became poor, and there were issues with maintenance of the distribution system.
+It was difficult to find parts to repair the equipment.

 The city of Elkton, Md., located near the head of the Chesapeake Bay, was recently required to meet new stringent wastewater effluent discharge regulations to protect aquatic life in the bay.
 The city’s wastewater treatment plant was using fine bubble air diffusers, which did not provide consistent nitrification and sufficient denitrification to meet the new requirements.